nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. Pressing SHIFT or SHIFT + TAB key to view the next/previous appointment in the calendar
 3. Clicking on a desired appointment to view the appointment in the calendar

-The following activity diagram summarizes what happens when a user selects an appointment in the calendar tab:
 ![Calendar Pop-Up Activity](images/CalendarPopUpActivityDiagram.png)

+*Figure 21.
+Activity diagram showing what happens  when a user selects an appointment in the calendar tab*

 ### \[Proposed\] Undo/redo feature